Should your car breakdown! How to stay safe while you wait for breakdown assistance

 - Hazard lights – use them and if it’s dark or visibility’s poor turn on the sidelights as well.

 - Call assistance and wait by the car.
-Remain behind the barrier.
-If you do have to walk to an emergency phone stay as far from the traffic as possible.
+You should Remain behind the barrier but if you have to walk to an emergency phone stay as far from the traffic as possible.

 - Never try to fix the problem yourself– always wait for professional help.